CeciliaSwe/portfolio-3rd/README.md

 1. Navigate to the GitHub Repository main page,
 2. Above the list of files, click the Code drop down menu.
 3. To clone the repository using HTTPS, under "Clone with HTTPS", click the icon.
-To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use SSH, then click the icon.
 To clone a repository using GitHub CLI, click Use GitHub CLI, then click the icon.
 4. Open Terminal.
 5. Change the current working directory to the location where you want the cloned directory.
 6. Type git clone, and then paste the URL you copied earlier.
 7. Press Enter to create your local clone.
+8. To install Python module dependencies:
+Open a terminal to the folder you have copied the code to.
+Run the command pip install -r requirements.txt

 ### Fork project